uclh-criu/fhir-term-browser/README.md

 ## SNOMED CT
 SNOMED Clinical Terms (CT) is a structured clinical vocabulary created to standardise the contents in electronic health record systems (EHR).
 It is considered the most comprehensive and precise clinical health terminology product in the world. https://digital.nhs.uk/services/terminology-and-classifications/snomed-ct
 The development and maintainance is provided by SNOMED International. https://www.snomed.org/

+### NHS Digital SNOMED CT browser
+A beatiful implementation of a SNOMED CT browser can be found at https://termbrowser.nhs.uk/.
+It allows the user to explore the hierarchy of the code system and see relations with ICD-10 and OPCS-4 codes.
+It has similarities with what is intended from our terminology browser in that it allows the navigation between concepts.
+The main difference is probably the possibility we aim to group several concepts and exporting them for future processing (e.g. for a data request to an external database), or linking it in private deployments with a patient's database (e.g. find individuals following target procedures).